jyaquinas/jyaquinas.github.io/_posts/2022-03-09-web-application-architecture.md

 ---

 ### Application Layers
 There are many different ways to design a web application.
-But I'll talk about the most common method, or the "classic" way, that is used by most.
+But I'll talk about the most common method, or the "classic" way.

 The application can be divided into 3 main layers: web, service, and repository layers.